getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/index.md

 sidebar_order: 0
 ---

-This step-by-step guide walks you through the flow of setting up and configuring your Sentry account to error monitor your application.
+This step-by-step guide walks you through the flow of setting up and configuring your Sentry account to monitor errors in your application.
 After completing this guide, your Sentry account will:
 - Notify you when errors happen in your code
-- Display a readable stack traces with the source code in the stack frame for debugging
+- Display a readable stack trace with contextual source code in the stack frame for debugging
-- Suggest suspected commits and suitable developers to assign to quickly resolve the issue
+- Suggest suspected commits and suitable developers to quickly resolve the issue

 > **Note:**  We provided the source code for a sample REACT application to use along with this guide.
 This allows us to streamline the steps required to getting the maximum value out of integrating Sentry into your development workflow.
 >